חיבורי הרשמה שפורסמו עד כה לתוכניות ה-MBA המובילות בעולם

 • We encourage you to practice so you are comfortable with the format once it is time to complete the official questions.
 You will not have an opportunity to re-do the answer to the official video essay questions.

-• You will have 20 seconds to think about the question and up to one minute to give your response
+• You will have a brief moment to think about the question and up to one minute to give your response.

 ADDITIONAL QUESTIONS FROM THE ONLINE APPLICATION